 It's nowhere near as pronounced as on the Echo Buds, which use active noise reduction (ANR) courtesy of Bose.
 Yep, you're reading that right.
 In a sheer quiet test, the AirPods Pro is quieter than a Bose-collaborated product.
 To be fair, the WF-1000XM3's ANC is pretty silent, too.

-Samsung also recently jumped on the ANC train with the Galaxy Buds Live.
+Samsung first jumped on the ANC train with the Galaxy Buds Live.
 But these earbuds use a unique form of noise-cancelling designed to silence low-frequency background noises, and barely held a candle to the AirPods Pro in our comparison tests.
 Even the latest Galaxy Buds Pro aren't as adept at cancelling out external sound.

 Without music on, I could still hear my colleagues chatter in our open office while I was wearing the AirPods Pro, but my colleagues sounded like they were in a room several feet away.
 The Sony and Amazon buds produced a similar effect, but while the WF-1000XM3's were just as quiet as the AirPods Pro, I still heard that negative noise in the Echo Buds over my colleagues' noise.